mgrider/SKHexGrid/README.md

 * flush out drawing states that don't work yet:
   * `.rectangle -> .pointyOnTop`
   * `.triangle -> .flatOnTop`
+* make sure all dimensions are centered
+* support a uniform margin (inset) around the grid
 * move from using isHighlighted to using a state int instead and looping through some state colors